-Due to the change in our head coach and loss of a long-term mentor, the team faced difficulty entering the 2015 season.
-The team persevered and ranked 4th at the Utah Regional and won the Engineering Inspiration Award, guaranteeing them a spot in

-Championships.
-At the Colorado Regional, the team ranked 12th and won the Quality Award.

-Championships, the team was in the Curie division once more and seeded 52^{nd} .
+Due to a change in our head coach and loss of a long-term mentor, we were challenged entering the 2015 season.
+We persevered, ranking 4th at the Utah Regional and winning the Engineering Inspiration Award, guaranteeing us a spot in Championships.
+At the Colorado Regional, we ranked 12th and won the Quality Award.
+At Championships, the team was in the Curie division once more, seeded 52nd.